brettz9/intl-dom/README.md

 switch is meant to be private to the locale, a mere implementation detail, whereas a substitution--if needed--can be public.

-For another example, and adapting an example from the project that inspired much of this one, [Fluent](https://projectfluent.org/fluent/guide/terms.html):
+For another example which shows the benefits of the nesting and reusability in `switches` (or `locals`), and adapting an example from the project that inspired much of this one, [Fluent](https://projectfluent.org/fluent/guide/terms.html):

 ```json
 {